Calculate field values

 • You cannot write Arcade expressions for hosted feature layers that have sync enabled or are configured to track who created and last updated features.

-• You cannot use Arcade to calculate values for the following field data types in a feature layer's item details page:
+• You cannot use Arcade to calculate values for the following field data types in a feature layer's item page:

 • Big integer